sinclairzx81/smoke-run/readme.md

 ## Usage

-Smoke-Run accepts a glob as its first argument followed by a seperator `--` then the shell command to run.
+Smoke-Run accepts a glob as its first argument followed by a seperator `-x` then the shell command to run.

 ```
 $ smoke-run <glob> -x <command>